 Keep in mind that mortals are inspired and influenced (with or without their knowledge) by the spirit world and their inhabitants.
 The search for ways to artificially repress the waking conscious mind so that the curtain between the spirit world and physical world is thinned, no doubt originates from spirit world inhabitants and their purposes.

 Consequently, in certain sects of Buddhism there is significant focus upon "activating the third eye" as a sub-goal toward emancipation into "Nirvana".
 As with other spiritual practices adapted by false religions, the third eye concept is subject to doctrines of the Dharma (the Doctrines of the False Buddha who is believed to be the savior and leader of the way to Nirvana), and as such is shaded by the falsity of the religion itself.

-Let humans have their two mortal eyes and their two spiritual eyes, along with all their members of sense, and let them know that their sight and perception is born of the Great Spirit and His All Seeing Eye.
+Let mortals have their two corporeal eyes and their two spiritual eyes, along with all their members of sense, and let them know that sight and perception is born of the Great Spirit and His All Seeing Eye.

 A representation of the All Seeing Eye of the Creator.
 Bordered by the holy triangle and rays of light, It is not confused with merely human characteristics.
 As His living children, we inherit our senses from the Creator, always remembering He is the source of all.
 As with the symbol of the sun, which to Faithists is emblematic of the Creator because He is the Highest Light, so the symbol of the All Seeing Eye is emblematic of Jehovih's Everpresence Everywhere.

 All Oahspe references are from the Oahspe Standard Edition 2007